Organ Transplant – Indications, Lab Tests, and Medications

 What Medications are Commonly Prescribed for Organ Transplant Recipients?

-Transplant recipients are normally treated with immunosuppressive agents as well as antibiotics for prophylaxis against opportunistic infection.
+Transplant recipients are typically treated with immunosuppressive agents as well as antibiotics for prophylaxis against opportunistic infection.
 Prophylactic antibiotics often include Bactrim (trimethoprim-sulfamethoxazole) for prophylaxis against Pneumocystis pneumonia (PJP), as well as Listeria monocytogenes and Toxoplasma gondii.
-Cytomegalovirus prophylaxis is normally achieved with intravenous Cytovene (ganciclovir) or Valcyte (oral valganciclovir).
-Prophylaxis against herpes simplex and varicella-zoster infection is typically accomplished with Zovirax (acyclovir) or Valtrex (valacylovir).
+Cytomegalovirus prophylaxis is typically achieved with intravenous Cytovene (ganciclovir) or Valcyte (oral valganciclovir).
+Prophylaxis against herpes simplex and varicella-zoster infection is typically accomplished with Zovirax (acyclovir) or Valtrex (valacyclovir).
 Occasionally, individuals receive antifungal medications for prophylaxis against fungal infections due to Aspergillus, Histoplasma, or Candida species.

-Immunosuppressive therapy normally consists of a 2-3 drug regimen consisting of a calcineurin-inhibitor (e.g, cyclosporine or tacrolimus), an antimetabolite (e.g, mycophenolate mofetil), and corticosteroids that are slowly tapered over a year.
+Immunosuppressive therapy typically consists of a 2-3 drug regimen consisting of a calcineurin-inhibitor (e.g., cyclosporine or tacrolimus), an antimetabolite (e.g., mycophenolate mofetil), and corticosteroids that are slowly tapered over a year.
 Here are the most commonly used agents: